camunda/camunda-docs/docs/self-managed/operational-guides/multi-region/dual-region-ops.md

 #### Current state

-You have previously ensured that the lost region cannot not reconnect during the failover procedure.
+You have previously ensured that the lost region cannot reconnect during the failover procedure.

 Due to the Zeebe data replication, no data has been lost.